 Going back to a healthier/active lifestyle

-According to the latest CDC (Centers for Disease Control and Prevention) guidelines, fully vaccinated Americans may resume their pre-pandemic activities and stop wearing masks.
-Another great milestone in the battle against COVID is the CDC endorsing the use of the Pfizer-BioNTech vaccine in US adolescents aged 12-15.
-About 35 percent of Americans are already fully vaccinated.
-As more and more Americans get their vaccine shots, the hopes of a faster return to a full reopening of society are rising. 🤗
+According to the latest CDC (Centers for Disease Control and Prevention) guidelines, fully vaccinated Americans may vaccinated.
+As more and more Americans get their vaccine shots, the hopes of a faster return to a full reopening of society are rising. 🤗.
+Another great milestone in the battle against COVID is the the use of the Pfizer-BioNTech vaccine in US adolescents aged 12-15.
+About 35 percent of Americans are already fully

 Now that we can get back to some sense of normalcy, it is time to leave the house after months of confinement.
 Time to overcome our anxiety, get dressed, and go out. 🌳 Time to start enjoying all the activities that we have longed for!
 And also time for us to start taking care of our health again and address our post-pandemic body insecurities.